Submission Preparation Checklist

 Title: Short and informative; no abbreviations; 12 words maximum

-Authors: Full first names and initials; superscripts after names refer to affiliations; authors with the same affiliation are given the same superscript.
-Example: Jane R. Doe1, John T. Smith2 and Marie Potter1
+Include full first name, initial(s) of middle name(s) and full surname; superscripts after names refer to affiliations; authors with the same affiliation are given the same superscript.
+Example: Jane R. Murray1, John T. Smith2 and Marie Potter1

 Affiliations: Institute, town, country in accordance with the superscripts after the authors’ names.
-Do not include street names or post office boxes.
+Do not include street names, post office boxes or zip codes.

-Summary: 250 words maximum; provide a concise summary of the main findings.
+Summary: 250 words maximum; provide a concise summary of the purpose, approach and main findings.

-Keywords: 3-5 words or phrases; do not use words from the title as these are indexed automatically; consider listing experimental techniques or methodology, potential applications and/or MeSH terms that represent the study's content.
+Keywords: Up to 5 words or phrases; do not use words from the title as these are indexed automatically; consider listing experimental techniques or methodology, potential applications and/or MeSH terms that represent the study's content.

-1 Introduction: Provide brief and succinct background on the study and explain its purpose .
+1 Introduction: Provide relevant and succinct background on the study and explain its purpose and importance.
 Include a specific statement concerning the relevance of the article regarding the development and promotion of alternatives to the use of animals for scientific purposes.

 Research Articles will then continue with the sections: (Animals), (human subjects), materials and methods, Results, and Discussion; Food for Thought …, Review Articles, Consensus Reports and Concept Articles are structured logically into sections and subsections by the authors and return to the standard structure with References, etc.